narchondas/narchondas.github.io/Knowledge Representation and Reasoning/readme.md

 ## Collaborative discussions

+### Initial, summary posts & response to peers' posts

+### Collaborative Discussion 1

+**Initial Post**

-Knowledge Representation is a recent phenomenon – it only became a topic of discussion with the development of computing technology and the need to represent knowledge in computer systems.
+**Knowledge Representation is a recent phenomenon – it only became a topic of discussion with the development of computing technology and the need to represent knowledge in computer systems.
 Discuss this assertion.
 Do you agree or disagree with this opinion?
 Justify your position, supported with at least two academics references.
 How is reasoning related to knowledge representation (KR)?
 Is KR still useful without reasoning support?
-Justify your answer supported by two academic references.
+Justify your answer supported by two academic references.**